Genft-Studio/proof-of-work/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-The code hasn't been audited or reviewed by a cryptography export and is only minimally tested.
-Use it at your own risk.
+The code hasn't been audited or reviewed by a cryptography expert and is only minimally tested.
+Use at your own risk.

 ## TODO
 - [X] Basic unit tests for the smart contract